xyzhang30/Breakout_Game/doc/PLAN.md

  * Idea #2: when a special type of block is hit, it clears all the blocks on the vertical and the horizontal line it's on

- * Idea #3: triangle shaped blocks

- * Idea #4: blocks have different colors, corresponding to the number of times it has to be hit in order to be cleared: grey/blue = 1, green = 2, yellow/orange = 3, red = 4
+ * Idea #3: blocks have different colors, corresponding to the number of times it has to be hit in order to be cleared: grey/blue = 1, green = 2, yellow/orange = 3, red = 4

 ## Power-up Ideas